-Palliative Care in Sickle Cell Disease Reduces LOS and Cost
+Palliative Care in Sickle Cell Disease Reduces Length of Stay and Cost

 In April of 2015, Bridgeport Hospital began an initiative to focus on the palliative needs of the Sickle Cell Patient Population.
 The Palliative Care team inspired the multidisciplinary approach to redesigning the care for this patient population.

 Advocating for an interdisciplinary team approach: group rounding with physicians, nurses, pharmacy, and case management/social work

 Creation of individual, patient centric plans of care for pain management in the Emergency Department and Inpatient settings.
 These plans were done via Shared Decision Making with each patient.

 Providing continuity in transitions of care from ED to Inpatient and back home via a section in the Electronic Health Record detailing the care plans that was readily accessible to all providers.

 After the success with initial interventions above, Palliative Interventions have now broadened to include detailed assessment for sleep impairment, depression, and quality of life indicators.